john32b/djFlixel/readme.md

 ![flxmenu_demo](_readme/flxmenu.gif)

 A multi-page menu system.
-Best used for creating simple game menus.
-It's very simple to setup and use.
+Best used for creating short game menus.
+It is simple to setup and use.
 Supports **links**, **checkboxes**, **list selection**, **number selection**.
-If offers a simple callback system to get events, like when an item was changed or focused.
-Also the visual style is customizable from the colors, fonts, animation times and offsets to custom cursors, etc.
+It offers a simple callback system to get events *(like when an item was changed or focused)*.
+Also the visual style is customizable from the colors, fonts, animation times, tween offsets to custom cursors, etc. *(Examples in the Demo project source code)*

----

 ## FlxAutotext